tlswg/external-psk-design-team/draft-ietf-tls-external-psk-guidance.md

 receives a PSK identity in a TLS 1.3 ClientHello, some TLS stacks execute the application's registered callback function before checking the stack's internal session resumption cache.
-This means that if a PSK identity collision occurs, the application will be given precedence over how to handle the PSK.
+This means that if a PSK identity collision occurs, the application's external PSK usage will typically take precedence over the internal session resumption path.

 # Security Considerations {#security-con}

 Security considerations are provided throughout this document.
 It bears repeating that there are concerns related to the use of external PSKs regarding proper identification of TLS 1.3 endpoints and additional risks when external PSKs are known to a group.

 It is NOT RECOMMENDED to share the same PSK between more than one client and server.